How to Sell a House to a Family Member in 2025

 When gifting a home to a family member, also consider their future capital gains tax liability.
 If they intend to sell the home or use it for anything other than their primary residence, the home could incur capital gains taxes.

 That’s different from how capital gains are treated on property inherited upon your death.
-The IRS determines the value on a "stepped-up basis," which would more closely resemble current market value.
+The IRS determines the value on a "stepped-up basis," which would more closely resemble the current market value.
 An heir could sell the house for that price without incurring capital gains tax.
+Note that these rules apply to real estate, but don't apply to any retirement assets such as 401(k) plans or IRAs.[7]

 Do you need a lawyer if you sell a house to a family member?

 You don't have to use a lawyer to sell a home to a relative, but it's highly recommended.
-As with any legal (and family) issues, things can go south quickly over small miscommunications or misfiled paperwork.
+As with any legal (and family) issue, small miscommunications or misfiled paperwork can quickly go wrong.
 Choosing one form over another could have huge implications on taxes or legal issues.

-A lawyer will make sure everything is laid out in writing and can help you avoid future legal battles or unanticipated expenses.
+A lawyer will ensure everything is laid out in writing and can help you avoid future legal battles or unexpected expenses.

 👋 Get free advice from a licensed expert